NdumisoCPUT/informal-business-management/REFLECTION.md

 | Automation          | GitHub Actions and bots (not intuitive)  | Butler (limited but simple)          | Built-in advanced rules/triggers    |
 | Team Assignment     | Uses @mentions and assignees             | Labels and checklists                | Role assignments, priorities        |

+# Reflection on Domain and Class Design Process
+Designing the domain model and class diagram for the informal business management system came with several challenges and learning moments.
+This reflection explains the main problems faced, how our class diagram fits with earlier work, the decisions we had to make along the way, and what we learned about object-oriented design.

+## Challenges Faced
+One of the hardest parts was choosing the right level of detail for each class.
+At first, we were unsure whether things like SalesReport or PromotionalMessage should be full classes or just part of another class.
+We had to balance between including enough information and keeping the diagram simple to understand.

+It was also difficult to show the correct relationships between classes.
+For example, how should a UserAccount be linked to Orders or CashFlowEntry?
+Can one user have many orders?
+Can one order have more than one payment?
+We had to look back at real-life examples to make sure the links made sense and were not confusing.

+Another challenge was deciding which methods (functions) to add to each class.
+Some were easy to choose, like checkAvailability() in InventoryItem or calculateTotal() in Order.
+But others, like generate() in SalesReport, were harder to place.
+We weren’t sure if they belonged in the class or in a service layer.
+In the end, we focused on methods that matched the main job (responsibility) of each class.

+## Alignment with Previous Assignments
+Our class diagram connects well with our earlier work.
+Each class links to a functional requirement from Assignment 4 or a user story from Assignment 6.
+For example, the InventoryItem class matches FR-002 (“Track inventory levels”) and shows how stock changes over time, which we had already shown in a state diagram in Assignment 8.

+We also linked class methods to steps in our activity diagrams from Assignment 9.
+For example, the submit() and cancel() methods in the Order class come directly from the actions shown in the purchase workflow.
+This made our diagram feel like the final piece that ties everything together into one complete system view.

+## Trade-offs Made
+We made a few trade-offs to keep the model clear.
+First, we chose composition over inheritance.
+This means we didn’t create a lot of abstract or parent classes to share code.
+Instead, we kept each class simple and focused on its own job.
+For example, SalesReport and CashFlowEntry could have shared a base class for financial data, but we kept them separate to avoid confusion.

+Another trade-off was keeping things simple.
+In real life, the Payment process might include many steps, like working with payment providers.
+But we made it simpler by focusing only on key parts—amount, method, and status—so we could focus on what’s most important for the system.

+## Lessons Learned
+This project helped us understand object-oriented design better.
+We learned to think of everything as objects with specific roles and behaviors.
+Instead of writing all logic in one place, we learned to divide work between classes based on their purpose.

+We also learned the value of reviewing and improving the design.
+Our first version had too much or too little detail.
+But by checking it against our requirements and diagrams, we were able to improve it.

+Lastly, we now understand how different UML diagrams work together.
+State and activity diagrams show what happens over time, while the class diagram shows how everything is structured.
+Together, they give a full picture of the system.